ryuparish/memosearch/dd.md

     need to have a quick load time for the database since we need to load it everytime in order to use upon a search.
 Moreover, we need to have some sort of design to the vector database operations.

+  31/04/24: Dealing with Sphinx documentation

+    - The documentation for Sphinx doesn't work for decorated functions that can't be resolved (such as mock libraries used by decorators).
+We need to figure out a way to get the libraries non-mocked, or somehow find a way to get past the decorator problem.